 “As much as we could do to help this community stay in business is what we did and we’re proud of that and it will come back” Ukegawa said.

 While the Ukegawa family keeps up the roots of the farm, they have also breathed new life into the attraction by adding a sunflower patch, bounce-house play area, a pumpkin patch in the fall and even an apple cannon aimed at wooden targets with COVID and a big red slash written on it.

 Robyn Ukegawa said the business has changed from generation to generation, but her dad still believes in doing some things the old-fashioned way.
 In fact, he finally caved and got an automated answering machine for the business because the phones were ringing off the hook the past few months.

 This slow and steady, traditional approach even transfers into what makes their strawberries stand out among the kind you purchase from the grocery store.

 The primary breed grown at the strawberry fields are called Albion, which he said take a bit longer to grow and don’t produce as much as the kind grown commercially.
 That being said, their strawberries are noticeably sweeter in taste, a deeper ruby red and sometimes double the size of store-bought varieties.

-“We’re always looking at what’s next...I’m constantly out their watching, seeing what they’re doing, seeing what they like, what they don’t like, and planning the next thing we’re gonna do,” Jimmy Ukegawa said.
+“We’re always looking at what’s next...I’m constantly out there watching, seeing what [visitors] are doing, seeing what they like, what they don’t like, and planning the next thing we’re gonna do,” Jimmy Ukegawa said.
 “Just like a grower you have to think what crops are you going to produce next.
 In farming, as in a lot of things, you’re always trying to learn something new.”